 In consultation with the faculty, students write an extended research paper (30-40 pages) on a certain topic as an extra assignment in one of their courses.
 This extended paper carries no additional credit, but is graded and evaluated.
-Details including submission instructions and deadlines are available on this Extended Paper form: https://utsnyc.edu/academics/registrar/course-catalog-academic-policies/s-t-m-extended-paper-application/.
+Details including submission instructions and deadlines are available on this Extended Paper form.
 In the semester this is written, students must also self-register for the equivalent 0-credit course, UT 433.
 Normally completed in the Spring semester, students should complete this form by mid-November.